 Table of contents

-As the world faces unprecedented sustainability challenges — from climate change and biodiversity loss to social inequalities and human rights violations in global supply chains — there is a growing demand for businesses to transparently disclose how they address these issues.
-CSRD responds to this demand with binding, standardized, externally assured sustainability reporting requirements that apply not only to companies’ own operations but to their entire value chains — including suppliers, customers, and business partners.
+As the world faces unprecedented sustainability challenges, there is a growing demand for businesses to transparently disclose how they address these issues.
+For example, climate change and biodiversity loss pose major environmental threats.
+Similarly, social inequalities and human rights violations persist in global supply chains.
+Therefore, CSRD responds to this demand with binding, standardized, externally assured sustainability reporting requirements.
+Most importantly, these requirements apply not only to companies’ own operations but to their entire value chains, including suppliers, customers, and business partners.

 Understanding CSRD

-CSRD stands for the Corporate Sustainability Reporting Directive — an EU law requiring certain companies to publicly disclose information on how they monitor and manage social, environmental, and governance issues.
-CSRD replaces and dramatically expands the previous EU Non-Financial Reporting Directive (NFRD), which was adopted in 2014 and applied from 2018 and covered approximately 11,700 companies.
-CSRD extends coverage to more than 50,000 companies — including large non-EU companies with significant EU turnover above €150 million.
+CSRD stands for the Corporate Sustainability Reporting Directive.
+Specifically, it is an EU law requiring certain companies to publicly disclose information on how they monitor and manage social, environmental, and governance issues.
+CSRD replaces and dramatically expands the previous EU Non-Financial Reporting Directive (NFRD).
+The earlier directive was adopted in 2014 and applied from 2018, covering approximately 11,700 companies.
+In contrast, CSRD extends coverage to more than 50,000 companies, including large non-EU companies with significant EU turnover above €150 million.

 The purpose of CSRD is to promote sustainable practices by enhancing the transparency and accountability of companies’ ESG performance.
-By requiring companies to disclose relevant, reliable, and comparable information on their environmental, social, and governance impacts, risks, opportunities, policies, and outcomes — in alignment with European Sustainability Reporting Standards (ESRS) — CSRD aims to:
+To achieve this goal, CSRD requires companies to disclose relevant, reliable, and comparable information.
+This information must cover their environmental, social, and governance impacts, risks, opportunities, policies, and outcomes.
+Furthermore, all disclosures must align with European Sustainability Reporting Standards (ESRS).
+As a result, CSRD aims to:

 - Support informed decision-making by investors, consumers, regulators, civil society organizations, and other stakeholders who depend on high-quality, comparable sustainability information to assess corporate performance.